Control with uncertain data of socially structured compartmental epidemic models: Conclusions

-In this article, starting from a SIR-type compartmental model with social structure, we have developed new mathematical models describing the actions of a government agency to control the population in order to reduce the estimated number of infected people in the presence of uncertain data.
-This hypothesis allows to derive a model that contains the control action in feedback form based on the perception of the policy maker of the spread of the disease.
-Subsequently the model has been effectively solved in the presence of uncertain data, expanding the state variables into orthogonal polynomials in the uncertainty space, reducing the problem to a set of deterministic equations for the distribution of the solution through the course of the epidemic.
-The resulting controlled dynamic system then results in a deterministic stochastic solution that enables efficient estimation of uncertain parameters.
+These assumptions allows to derive a socially structured model that contains the control action in feedback form based on the perception of the policy maker of the spread of the disease.
+Subsequently, the uncertainty in the model has been approximated by expanding the state variables into orthogonal polynomials in the random space, reducing the problem to a set of deterministic equations for the distribution of the solution through the course of the epidemic. {The resulting controlled stochastic dynamical system is then solved using this deterministic formulation, which in the case of sufficiently regular uncertainty distributions allows efficient and accurate estimations of the random parameters}.

-The numerical simulations, carried out using data from the recent COVID-19 outbreak in Italy, show, on the one hand, the model's ability to well describe lockdown scenarios aimed at flattening the infection curve and, on the other hand, how the high uncertainty of the data on the number of infected people makes it very difficult to provide long-term quantitative forecasts.
-By identifying some plausible scenarios in accordance with the literature, sustainable containment measures by the population based on the resumption of certain occupational activities characterized by specific age groups and social interaction matrices have been studied.
-The results demonstrate the effectiveness of such approaches based on the social structure of the system capable of achieving results similar to much more restrictive policies in reducing the risk that the virus may return to spread when the restrictions are lifted but at a significantly lower socio-economical cost.
+{The numerical simulations, performed using data from the recent COVID-19 outbreak in Italy, show, on the one hand, the model's ability to characterize the presence of the asymptomatic population trough the introduction of an uncertainty in the number of infected and in their epidemic role, and, on the other hand, in presence of control to well describe the effects of non pharmaceutical interventions aimed at flattening the infection curve.
+In particular, identifying some scenarios in agreement with government actions, containment measures by the population based on the resumption of certain occupational activities characterized by specific age groups and social interaction matrices were studied.}

-Further studies in this direction will be aimed at considering more realistic epidemic models than the one analyzed in this work together with multiple control terms specific for each social activity in order to design optimal strategies to mitigate the overall epidemic impact.
+{Further studies in this direction will aim to consider more comprehensive epidemic models, including the effects of other clinical compartments of interest, along with generalization of the control term to different objective functions or to the case of multiple control terms for each social activity, in order to design optimal strategies to mitigate the overall epidemic impact.}